-"I watched people clapping on a Thursday and realised I wanted this good feeling to carry on"
+"I watched my neighbours clapping on a Thursday and realised I wanted this good feeling to carry on"

 Why are local support networks valuable?

 There’s no single way to show good neighbourliness.
 We don’t need to be told what good neighbourliness looks like – we know it when we see it and we feel right when we show it.
-Scientists have proved that supportive social relationships are not only good for our emotional well-being but for our physical health as well.
-For example, simply knowing there are supportive people in our social network positively affects heart rate and blood pressure.
-See here.
+It makes us feel good and often people are encouraged by seeing others being neighbourly.

 What’s involved in setting up a street network?

 Lots of help to get started is on this website – click here for resources.
-If you’d like some more information or to talk things through with someone before getting started, or to help you decide if this is for you, then get in touch with Hartleneighbours support
+If you’d like some more information , then get in touch with Hartleneighbours support

 Contact the Hartleneighbours Support Team: